 Located in the center of Siem Reap, the Old Market is well worth spending an hour or two.
 Whether you're hunting for your ideal souvenirs, looking to taste authentic local snacks, or simply wanting to see the bustling local life, it is the right place to go.
 You'll find cheap and cheerful T-shirts, shoes, silk scarves, handicrafts, and fresh produce from vegetables to seafood.
-If you are a food junkie, hit the food section at the center of the market and sample some Cambodian noodles, baguettes, soups sausages, or Bai Bach Chrouk (popular Cambodian breakfast served with pork slices, rice and scrambled eggs.
+If you are a food junkie, hit the food section at the center of the market and sample some Cambodian noodles, baguettes, soups sausages, or Bai Bach Chrouk (a popular Cambodian breakfast served with pork slices, rice, and scrambled eggs.

 Tip: Keep an eye on your valuables as the market can get crowded.

 Location: Psar Chaa Road, Siem Reap

 The Old Market